hs-oh-prml/hs-oh-prml/README.md

 ### 🎓 Education
 - 2021-    , M.S. & Ph.D Dept. of Artificial Intelligence, Korea University
 - 2017-2021, B.S.
 Dept. of Computer Science Engineering, Konkuk University

+### 🎗 Services
+Reviewer: Transactions on Audio, Speech and Language Processing (TASLP), Transactions on Affectiv Computing

 <!--
 **hsoh0306/hsoh0306** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.